-Although the CHP has now been in place within the association since April 2013, each reporting year has seen improvements made to it so that it remains an effective tool for complaints management and resolution.
-During the course of 2018/19 there were a number of CHP-related achievements such as:
+Although the CHP has now been in place within the Association since April 2013, each reporting year has seen improvements made to it so that it remains an effective tool for complaints management and resolution.
+During the course of 2019/20 there were a number of CHP-related achievements such as:

-- a number of improvements and innovative solutions put in place by staff to address reported dissatisfaction with the services provided by the association during the reporting year; and - there were no equalities-related complaints recorded through the association's CHP.
+- a number of improvements and innovative solutions put in place by staff to address reported dissatisfaction with the services provided by the Association during the reporting year; and - there was one equalities-related complaints recorded through the association's CHP, which wasn't upheld.

-1.2 Complaints Performance Review 2018/19
+1.2 Complaints Performance Review 2019/20

-In order to gain a detailed insight into the association's performance in regards to complaints handling over the past twelve months, detailed analysis of complaints has been undertaken.
-This analysis has involved quantifying the number of complaints against each area, categorising those complaints into specific complaint themes and measuring the effectiveness of CHA in terms of adhering to complaint resolution timescales.
+In order to gain a detailed insight into the Association's performance in regards to complaints handling over the past twelve months, detailed analysis of complaints has been undertaken.
+This analysis has involved quantifying the number of complaints against each area, categorising those complaints into specific complaint themes and measuring the effectiveness of the Association in terms of adhering to complaint resolution timescales.

-The analysis also confirms the outcome of complaints in relation to whether the complaint was upheld, not upheld or partially upheld.
+The analysis also confirms the outcome of complaints in relation to whether the complaint was upheld, partially upheld or not upheld.
 Another aspect of the analysis focuses on the efficiency of complaints handling in regards to resolving both Stage 1 and 2 complaints within their respective statutory timescales.
 The analysis used in the production of this report highlighted the following findings:

-- a total of 183 complaints (Stages 1 & 2) were recorded through the CHP during the reporting year which is a 15.1% increase in complaint numbers when compared to the previous reporting year which had 159 complaints recorded through the CHP. - Housing Quality and Maintenance complaints accounted for the highest number of complaints received during the reporting period with 76% (139 complaints) of total complaints being recorded in this category; - 56.0% of total complaints (Stage 1 & 2) were upheld (46.5% in 2017/18); - the association upheld 58.1% of the Stage 1 complaints and 33.3% of the Stage 2 complaints received in 2018/19; - the association processed 93.3% of Stage 1 complaints within the stipulated SPSO timescales (5 days) (87.7% in 2017/18), and 100% of the Stage 2 complaints within the 20-day timescale in both 2017/18 and 2018/19; - Two Stage 1 complaints were escalated to Stage 2 during the reporting year compared to none in 2017/18; and - The average time for Stage 1 complaint resolution was 4.8 days, with 9.0 days being the average timescale for Stage 2 complaints (2017/18 figures were 5.0 days, and 16.5 days) respectively. - Two Stage 1 and one Stage 2 complaints were carried forward into 2019/20 as they were received received on or close to the 31 March 2019.
+- a total of 218 complaints (Stages 1 & 2) were recorded through the CHP during the reporting year which is a 19.1% increase in complaint numbers when compared to the previous reporting year which had 183 complaints recorded through the CHP. - Housing Quality and Maintenance complaints accounted for the highest number of complaints received during the reporting period with 87% (190 complaints) of total complaints being recorded in this category; - 70.8% of total complaints (Stage 1 & 2) were upheld (56.0% in 2018/19); - the Association upheld 70.8% of the Stage 1 complaints and 100.0% of the Stage 2 complaints resolved in 2019/20; - the Association processed 90.6% of Stage 1 complaints within the stipulated SPSO timescales (5 days) (93.3% in 2018/19), and 100% of the Stage 2 complaints within the 20-day timescale (100% in 2018/19); - Three Stage 1 complaints were escalated to Stage 2 during the reporting year compared to two in 2018/19; and - The average time for Stage 1 complaint resolution was 4.4 days, with 20.0 days being the average timescale for Stage 2 complaints (2018/19 figures were 4.8 days, and 9.0 days respectively). - Four Stage 1 and three Stage 2 complaints were carried forward into 2020/21 as they were received on or close to the 31 March 2020 or relate to ongoing issues with a contractor.